It’s never too late

 — I don’t get it.
 What’s the point of this makeover?
 Money’s what matters—why waste it?

 The doorbell rang.
-It was Lucy, confused by her mother’s earlier call.
+It was Lisa, confused by her mother’s earlier call.
 Crossing the threshold, she gasped.

 — Mom, you’re unrecognizable!
 You’re gorgeous!
 You look years younger!
 How much did this cost?